kirs/hedonism/Tokyo.md

 # Activities

-* Tokyo train museum
-* Go for a walk to **Shinjuku Gyoen National Garden**, check out Stabucks with a view inside the garden
+* Go for a walk to **Shinjuku Gyoen National Garden**, check out Stabucks with a view inside the garden.
+Can be crowded on weekends.
 * The Sumida Hokusai Museum (small one)
 * Tokyo Sea Life Park (aquarium)
+* Tokyo train museum (1-1.5h train ride from the city)

 * **Shopping**